ShamSinha/Image-Recognition-Website/README.md

         # Load the model and make modifications to it
         loaded_model.layers.pop()

-        # Create your new model with the one layers removed and transfer weights
+        # Create your new model by removing last one fully-connected layer replace it with new fc layer

         new_dense_layer = Dense(classes, activation='softmax', name='fc' + str(classes))(loaded_model.layers[-1].output)
         new_model = Model(inputs=loaded_model.inputs, outputs= new_dense_layer)